 Note: These pages present provisional 1990-2022 Inventory data (updated July 2023) and the EPA's latest 2022-2030 projections estimates (updated June 2023)

 In 2022 the residential sector was responsible for 10.0% of Ireland's greenhouse gas emissions

 This sector accounts for all emissions from fuel combustion in households for domestic space and hot water heating.
-Emissions in the residential sector decreased by 7.3% or 0.52 Mt of CO2eq in 2019 compared to 2018 emissions.
-All fuels used in household space and water heating, showed decreases in 2019; coal (28.6%), peat (6.6%), kerosene (4.2%), natural gas (2.1%) and biomass (18.0%).
-This was due to a comparatively milder winter with a lower heating demand than that of 2018.
+Emissions in the Residential sector are 6.11 Mt CO2eq in 2022 and decreased by 12.7% or 0.49 Mt CO2eq since 2021.
+Within the different fuels used in household space and water heating, decreases were seen in; coal, peat kerosene and natural gas by 33.1%, 12.7%, 16.5% and 9.3% respectively in 2022.

-Under the With Existing Measures (WEM) scenario, emissions from the residential sector are projected to decrease by 26.4% between 2020 and 2030 to 5.2 Mt CO2 eq
+Under the With Existing Measures scenario, emissions from the residential sector are projected to decrease by 36% between 2021 and 2030 to 4.5 Mt CO2 eq.

-Emissions are projected to decrease by 47.0% between 2020 and 2030 to 3.8 Mt CO2 eq under the With Additional Measures scenario (shown as the line in the graph below).
-This scenario assumes full implementation of the measures in Ireland’s Climate Action Plan that includes upgrades to homes, deep retrofit and significant supports for domestic heat pumps.
+Emissions are projected to decrease by 47% between 2021 and 2030 to 3.7 Mt CO2 eq under the With Additional Measures scenario (shown as the line in the graph below).
+This scenario assumes full implementation of the measures in Ireland’s Climate Action Plan 2023 that includes home retrofits, supports for domestic heat pumps and district heating.